AnadelaJara/AnadelaJara/README.md

 ## Recently graduated Jr. front-end developer from Madrid looking for my first job opportunity in tech industry, after many years in the travel industry.

 🔭 I’m currently working on my porfolio and my personal projet to improve and consolidate all the knowledge lerned during the Adalab bootcamp.
+I'm also starting testing courses in Cypress and Jest to further my knowlege.

 ❤️ I love travelling, playing piano, reading, long walks with my dog, series, movies, and learning something new everyday.